 Membership: The MBA Committee shall consist of five faculty and staff positions including: MBA Director and four approved MBA faculty members.
-The Provost in consultation with the Director of the MBA Program and Chair of the Business and Economics Department appoints the members of the MBA Committee.
+The Provost in consultation with the Director of the MBA Program and Dean of the College of Business appoints the members of the MBA Committee.